What is chronic urticaria (CU or CIU)?

 Because skin contains receptors for H1 and H2, treatment frequently involves taking both an H1 and H2 antihistamine.

-The H1 drugs are those commonly thought of as antihistamines, such as Zyrtec, Benadryl, Claritin, Allegra, and Atarax.
-The H2’s are normally thought of as ulcer medications, but are actually histamine 2 blockers.
-Zantac, Pepcid, Axid and Tagamet are the most common.
+The H1 drugs are commonly thought of as antihistamines, such as Zyrtec, Benadryl, Claritin, Allegra, and Atarax.
+The H2’s are normally thought of as ulcer medications but are actually histamine 2 blockers.
+Zantac, Pepcid, Axid, and Tagamet are the most common.

-Ephedrine sulphate or inhaled epinephrine can help some symptoms, especially for those with mast cell disease.
-Inhaled epi (Primatene Mist) is also used by some shockers as a first line of defense during anaphylaxis.
+Ephedrine sulfate or inhaled epinephrine can help some symptoms, especially for those with mast cell disease.
+Inhaled epi (Primatene Mist) is also used by some shockers as the first line of defense during anaphylaxis.

 Another drug some people respond to is Procardia (which is actually a heart medication).